 Welcome to this series of “HowTos” covering exceptions in MuleSoft Anypoint Platform.
-We will be covering many topics specifically with exceptions and exception/error handling in Mule flows.
+We will be covering many topics specifically with exceptions and exception/error handling in Mule integration flows.

 The exception handling is demonstrated using a simple use-case.
 The example Mule project is available in Anypoint Exchange.